 What is the difference between a cosmetic doctor and a Plastic Surgeon?

 In Australia Specialist Plastic Surgeons have studied specialist surgery for a minimum of five years and have at least 12 years of total medical and surgical education.
-Plastic Surgeons are also Fellows of the Royal Australasian College of Surgeons (FRACS) and have undergone extensive training to perform invasive surgical procedures.
+Plastic Surgeons are also Fellows of the Royal Australasian College of Surgeons (FRACS) or equivalent and have undergone extensive training to perform invasive surgical procedures.
 Doctors with only a MBBS (Bachelor of Medicine and Bachelor of Surgery) degree are not AMC accredited surgeons as they are not trained for invasive surgical procedures.
 However in Australia it is not illegal for a medical practitioner (e.g. GP) to perform surgery.
 Doctors with minimal surgical training are also able to promote themselves as performing ‘Cosmetic Surgery’ (Australia Society of Plastic Surgeons Inc.)

 A Doctor performing ‘Cosmetic Surgery’ or a ‘cosmetic Surgeon’ can simply complete a medical degree, followed by 1 year as a medical ‘Intern’ and then 1 or 2 years as a ‘Resident’ Medical Officer in a Hospital.
 They can then undergo a weekend workshop with a breast implant distributor – and start to perform Breast Augmentation surgery on patients.
 Many of these self-described ‘Cosmetic Surgeons’ are not surgically trained.
 Which is why they refer to themselves as ‘Dr (Name)’ operating from a Cosmetic Surgery Clinic or some other brand name.
 They are not allowed legally to call themselves Surgeons as they are not trained as Surgeons.